apptainer/singularity-userdocs/mpi.rst

 .. _sec:mpi

-The `Message Passing Interface (MPI) <https://computing.llnl.gov/tutorials/mpi/>`_ is  a library standard extensively used by HPC applications to communicate with various nodes and clusters.
-There are two main distributions of MPI at the moment - `OpenMPI <https://www.open-mpi.org//>`_ and `MPICH <https://www.mpich.org/>`_, both of which are supported by Singularity.
+The `Message Passing Interface (MPI) <https://mpi-forum.org>`_ is a standard extensively used by HPC applications to implement various communication across compute nodes of a single system or across compute platforms.
+There are two main open-source implementations of MPI at the moment - `OpenMPI <https://www.open-mpi.org//>`_ and `MPICH <https://www.mpich.org/>`_, both of which are supported by Singularity.
 The goal of this page is to demonstrate the development and running of MPI programs using Singularity containers.

 Although there are several ways of carrying this out, the most popular way of executing MPI applications installed in a Sigularity container is to rely on the MPI implementation available on the host.
-This is called the ``Host MPI`` or the ``Hybrid`` model since both the MPI implementations provided by System administrators(on the host) and in the containers will be used.
+This is called the *Host MPI* or the *Hybrid* model since both the MPI implementations provided by system administrators (on the host) and in the containers will be used.

 .. note::
   It is also possible to mount storage volumes into the container to use the host MPI from the containers but we will not cover this use case here since requiring file system sharing between the host and containers is usually not an option on high-performance computing platforms.
+This restriction on some HPC systems is due to the fact that mounting a storage volume would either require the execution of privileged operations or potentially compromise the access restrictions to other users' data.

-The basic idea behind **Hybrid Approach** is when you execute a Singularity container with MPI code, you will call ``mpiexec`` or a similar launcher on the ``singularity`` command itself.
+The basic idea behind *Hybrid Approach* is when you execute a Singularity container with MPI code, you will call ``mpiexec`` or a similar launcher on the ``singularity`` command itself.
 The MPI process outside of the container will then work in tandem with MPI inside the container and the containerized MPI code